Skip to content

 LosslessYesNo

-Client deliveryUsually wrong choiceDefault
+Client deliveryUsually the wrong choiceDefault

-Portrait workflows often convert ten HEIC selects to PNG while the rest of the shoot goes to JPEG for client gallery.
+Portrait workflows often convert ten HEIC selects to PNG while the rest of the shoot goes to JPEG for the client gallery.
 Split folders before batch so delivery presets do not mix formats.

-Export from Photos or Preview
+Method 2: Export from Photos or Preview

 Preview: